JPWORLD/monami555.github.io/_posts/2017-02-19-maths-revision.md

 commentIssueId: 35
 ---
 <div class="bg-info panel-body" markdown="1">
-Revising the most important things from mathematics that are useful for algorithms.
+Pieces from mathematics that are relevant for a developer.
 </div>

 <h3>Table of contents</h3>